 Querying for Dimensions and Metrics

 You query the API for Google Analytics report data, which consists of dimensions and metrics.
-Metrics are the individual measurements of visitor activity like the number of active visitors on the property right now.
+Metrics are the individual measurements of user activity like the number of active users on the property right now.
 Dimensions break down metrics across some common criteria such as traffic sources, geo location, page information, etc.

 Use the Dimensions & Metrics Reference Guide to explore all the dimensions and metrics exposed through the API.
 Also, read the Real Time Reporting API Reference Guide to learn about how to specify dimensions and metrics in an API query.